yufernando/dotfiles/README.md

 This repository contains scripts configure the same environment in a Mac, Ubuntu Server or Docker container.
 It installs useful tools (zsh, tmux, etc) and dotfiles for configuration.

-In addtion, in an Ubuntu server it configures and hardens the server (sets up SSH and firewall).
+In addition, in an Ubuntu server it configures and hardens the server (sets up SSH and firewall).

+All scripts can be run from the `master` branch with has flags for every type of OS/platform.
+The instructions below make specific mention to an `ubuntu` branch just in case we want to customize further in the future.

 # Installation instructions

 ## Mac

-1. Clone the `master` branch of the repository into a hidden folder in the home directory:
+1. Clone the `master` branch of the repository:

 ```
 git clone --single-branch --branch master https://github.com/yufernando/dotfiles ~/.dotfiles